STR-UPM/UPMSat-2_ACS_TASTE/README.md

-# UPMSat-2 ACS in TASTE: A simple demo for the usage of QGen, Simulink, and TASTE.
+# UPMSat-2 ACS in TASTE demo

 This repository contains a simple demo to illustrate the bindings between the Simulink models and the QGen code generator, in the [TASTE](https://taste.tools/) architecture model.
 TASTE is an open-source tool-set developed and maintained by ESA for the development of heterogeneous real-time embedded software.